opercoder/kubernetes/README.md

 The Kubernetes volume abstraction solves both of these problems.
 At its core, a volume is a directory, possibly with some data in it, which is accessible to the containers in a pod.
 How that directory comes to be, the medium that backs it, and the contents of it are determined by the particular volume type used.
 ### Storage Classes
 A StorageClass provides a way for administrators to describe the "classes" of storage they offer.
 Different classes might map to quality-of-service levels, or to backup policies, or to arbitrary policies determined by the cluster administrators.
 Kubernetes itself is unopinionated about what classes represent.
 This concept is sometimes called "profiles" in other storage systems.
+### PersistentVolume
+A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
+It is a resource in the cluster just like a node is a cluster resource.
+PVs are volume plugins like Volumes, but have a lifecycle independent of any individual Pod that uses the PV.
+This API object captures the details of the implementation of the storage, be that NFS, iSCSI, or a cloud-provider-specific storage system.
+### PersistentVolumeClaim
+A PersistentVolumeClaim (PVC) is a request for storage by a user.
+It is similar to a Pod.
+Pods consume node resources and PVCs consume PV resources.
+Pods can request specific levels of resources (CPU and Memory).
+Claims can request specific size and access modes (e.g., they can be mounted ReadWriteOnce, ReadOnlyMany or ReadWriteMany, see AccessModes).
 ***
 _This info from https://kubernetes.io/docs/._